You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Distance from Palermo: 150 km

 Best transport option: Book the Sicilia Outlet Village shuttle bus.
-This costs 13€ return, and departs from Teatro Massimo in Palermo.
-During big sales they do offer this shuttle service for free so check their website for the latest information.
+This costs 13€ return and departs from Teatro Massimo in Palermo.
+During big sales, they do offer this shuttle service for free so check their website for the latest information.

 Catania

 Catania, located on the eastern coast of Sicily, is a vibrant city rich in history and culture.
-The city has some stunning architecture, including the iconic Catania Cathedral and the ancient Roman Theatre, it offers a blend of ancient and modern charm.
-There is also a lively fish market, that also offers delicious local cuisine and fresh fruit juices.
+The city has some stunning architecture, including the iconic Catania Cathedral and the ancient Roman Theatre, and it has a blend of ancient and modern charm.

-The Piazza Del Duomo is Catania’s main square and most notable attractions are within easy walking distance from here.
 I found that outside this area, Catania was very dirty and I didn’t feel as comfortable walking around here compared with Palermo.

 Distance from Palermo: 213 km